kinderhead/Amethyst/Amethyst/README.md

 * `!x`
 * `-x`

-There is no current plan to implement post-increment/decrement operators.
+There is currently no plan to implement post-increment/decrement operators.
 This may be revisited in the future.

 ### Objects